Timeline

 Goodbye Pirate Theme

 Jack Smith became El Cortez General Manager when J.K.
 Houssells took over the property.
-He launched several changes, including eliminating the pirate theme and renaming the dinner theater the Cirque Room.
+He launched several changes, eliminated the pirate theme and renamed the dinner theater “The Cirque Room.”

 Lounge Renamed